bgavran/Compositional_Deep_Learning/README.md

 * Find a suitable tensor library with the following features:
   * Static tensor shapes, known and type-checked at compile time
-  * Some variant of Einstein summation notation for handling of tensors of arbitrary rank
+  * Some variant of Einstein summation notation for handling of tensors of arbitrary rank I'm working on one such library in Idris, which implements [Dependently Typed Einstein Summation](https://github.com/bgavran/Dependently_Typed_Einsum).
 * Provide working examples of training simple neural networks
 * Find a way to graphically show composition of **GAD**, **Para** and **Learners**
 * Explore using effects for data loading